Anon-Planet/thgtoa/docs/guide/index.md

 **If you are having trouble accessing any of the many academic articles referenced in this guide due to paywalls, feel free to use Sci-Hub (<https://en.wikipedia.org/wiki/Sci-Hub>** <sup>[[Wikiless]](https://wikiless.tiekoetter.com/wiki/Sci-Hub)</sup> <sup>[[Archive.org]](https://web.archive.org/web/https://en.wikipedia.org/wiki/Sci-Hub)</sup>**) or LibGen (<https://en.wikipedia.org/wiki/Library_Genesis>** <sup>[[Wikiless]](https://wikiless.tiekoetter.com/wiki/Library_Genesis)</sup> <sup>[[Archive.org]](https://web.archive.org/web/https://en.wikipedia.org/wiki/Library_Genesis)</sup>**) for finding and reading them.
 Because Science should be free.
 All of it.
 If you are faced with a paywall accessing some resources, consider using <https://12ft.io/>.**

-Finally note that this guide does mention and even recommends various commercial services (such as VPNs, CDNs, e-mail providers, hosting providers...) **but is not endorsed or sponsored by any of them in any way.
+Finally note that this guide does mention and even recommends various commercial services (such as VPNs, CDNs[^43], e-mail providers, hosting providers...) **but is not endorsed or sponsored by any of them in any way.
 There are no referral links and no commercial ties with any of these providers.
 This project is 100% non-profit and only relying on donations.**

 </div>